fhstp-mfg/couragiert/Wiki-How-To.md

+#Wiki & How-To

-#Here all necessary informations can be collected for deploying the website or maintain it.
+###Here all necessary informations can be collected for deploying the website or maintain it.

 **Duplicator**
 The following paths should be excluded from the creation of the archive .zip and installer.php